 Outdoor scenery and activities

-In the city, it can be challenging to find continuing care retirement communities that offer any large outdoor spaces or picturesque scenery for residents to enjoy.
+It can be challenging to find continuing care retirement communities in Boston that offer any large outdoor spaces or picturesque scenery for residents to enjoy.
 Outside of Boston, however, it can be easier to find a community with an expanse of peaceful greenery for relaxation, exercise and more adventurous activities.

 While living at The Overlook, you will have no difficulty enjoying the benefits of the great outdoors!
 Our destination retirement community, housed on 450 acres of New England countryside, is surrounded by lush trees and rolling hills.
 You can experience a breathtaking view of nature from virtually any place throughout our grounds.
 If you enjoy the outdoors, you’ll love exploring our beautiful gardens and walking paths, bird watching throughout the grounds and fishing in our designated spots.
 Also, for more active, adventurous or competitive outdoorsy spirits, we have a tennis court, horseshoe pit and cross-country ski trails.